-My book, Maternal Body: A Theology of Incarnation from the Christian East, will be published by Paulist Press in May of 2019.
+My book, Maternal Body: A Theology of Incarnation from the Christian East, will be published by Paulist Press in June of 2019.
 Maternal Body places Orthodox sources—icons, hymns, and prayers—on motherhood into conversation with each other.
 In so doing, this work brings an anchored vision of motherhood to the twenty-first century—especially the embodied experience of motherhood.